quantinium3/obsidian/quantinium/University/Data_Mining/Module_1/OLAP.md

 OLAP servers come in different flavors, depending on how they store and process data.
 Here are the main types:

 #### 1. MOLAP (Multidimensional OLAP)
-- **How It Works**: Stores data in a multidimensional cube structure, precomputed and optimized for analysis.
+- Stores data in a multidimensional cube structure, precomputed and optimized for analysis.
-- **Storage**: Data is physically stored as cubes, separate from the relational warehouse.
+- Data is physically stored as cubes, separate from the relational warehouse.
-- **Example**: A cube with axes for `Time`, `Product`, and `Region`, holding pre-aggregated sales totals.
+- A cube with axes for `Time`, `Product`, and `Region`, holding pre-aggregated sales totals.
 - **Pros**:
   - Lightning-fast queries due to precomputed aggregates.
   - Ideal for complex, multidimensional analysis.